 The question has been discussed in general international law.
-In the case of the expropriation of Norwegian shipbuilding contracts (American Journal of International Law 1923, p.
+In the case of the expropriation of Norwegian shipbuilding contracts (American

+Journal of International Law 1923, p.
 287), the United States criticized the inadequacy of the Tribunal's reasons, but did not contend that the award was therefore void.
-In the Arbitral Award Made by the King of Spain case before the International Court of Justice, Nicaragua claimed that there had been both failure to state and contradiction of reasons.
+In the Arbitral Award Made by the King of Spain^[6] case before the international Court of Justice, Nicaragua claimed that there had been both failure to state and contradiction of reasons.
 (Counter-Memorial, paras.
-88 and 91) The Court, however, disagreed, observing "that the Award... deals in logical order and in some detail with all relevant considerations and that it contains ample reasoning and explanations in support of the conclusions arrived at by the arbitrator."
+88 and 91) The Court, however, disagreed, observing "that the Award ... deals in logical order and in some detail with all relevant considerations and that it contains ample reasoning and explanations in support of the conclusions arrived at by the arbitrator."
 (1960 Reports, p.
 216)

-118. It is worth noting that the "reasons" referred to in Article 52(1)(e) are, as indicated more clearly3 in the English and Spanish texts of the Washington Convention, "the reasons upon which it is based" or "los motivos en que se funde."
+are, as indicated more clearly in the English and Spanish texts of the Washington Convention, "the reasons upon which it is based" or "los motivos en que se funde."
 The reasons should therefore be the basis of the Tribunal's decision, and in this sense "sufficient."
 The latter notion should obviously be approached with special caution if the application for annulment under Article 52 is not to serve as an appeal in disguise.
 One illustration of this danger is found in the Application for Annulment where, criticizing "the inadequacy of reasons because of misconstruction" (dénaturation) (pp. 17, 24) (a concept known in French law but absent from the Convention's text), the application puts forward a variety of considerations, some of which belong to an appeal proceeding and are consequently inadmissible.